falseywinchnet/PicoGPT/README.md

 ## Abstract

-We catalog eight structural failure modes of attention-based sequence models that persist even as we scale data, parameters, and engineering tricks.
+We catalog eight structural failure modes of sequential language prediction models that persist even as we scale data, parameters, and engineering tricks.
 The failures arise from (1) the foundational partition imposed by tokenization, (2) the computational scaling of pairwise mixing, (3) the absence of intrinsic multi-scale structure, (4) geometric rather than semantic partitioning, (5) dynamic context collapse under autoregressive training, (6) in-place evolution of internal representations, (7) preconditioning decay with depth, and (8) the continuous-decoder limitation (MLPs as phase shifters/codebooks that cannot implement discrete selection).
-We review near/far-field attention (e.g., FMM-like decompositions) and multipole clustering (e.g., MuSe), which reduce cost but not structural deficiency.
+We review various prior art, which reduce cost but not structural deficiency.
 We then propose a causal, dyadic phase-transport feature pyramid that encodes token-to-token and sequence-to-sequence relations at multiple granularities, plus small, explicit “decision slots” for persistent plan/state.
 This reframes the problem from on-the-fly discovery to signal encoding, shrinking the semantic search budget.
 The remaining obstacle is selection: replacing uniformized, continuous blending with decisive, persistent routing across multiscale signals.

 ---